A black Line chart

 callback function updates a global

-variable which controls the size of the custom tickmarks.
+variable that controls the size of the custom tickmarks.
 The

 callback function runs after